KSH-KOR/GPAManagementSoftware/README.md

 # CatFoodCalorieCalculator
 What does this project do? <br />
-&nbspThis software display how much amount of calorie your cat need to take depending on your cat's type and weight.
+>This software display how much amount of calorie your cat need to take depending on your cat's type and weight.

 Why is this project useful? <br />
     Feeding proper amount of food is very important for your cat's health.
 If you use this software, you can know how much you need to feed.